AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/manual-certificate.md

 :::

-To be able to [filter HTTPS traffic](/general/https-filtering/what-is-https-filtering.md) (which is extremely important as most ads use HTTPS), AdGuard needs to install a certificate into your device's user storage.
+To be able to [filter HTTPS traffic](/general/https-filtering/what-is-https-filtering.md) (which is extremely important as most ads use HTTPS), AdGuard needs to install its certificate into your device's user storage.
 On older versions of the Android OS this was done automatically, but on Android 11 and later users have to install it manually.

 ![Certificate *mobile_border](https://cdn.adtidy.org/content/kb/ad_blocker/android/solving_problems/manual-certificate/g.gif)